Dear Stressed-Out Mama,

 Oh darlin’.
 I get it.
 You want so badly to make your child’s birthday party magical and perfect.
 And you are stressed out about it.

 You want everyone there to be blissfully happy.
-And you want some amazing pictures for your instagram and to grace the pages of a Shutterfly album (which is also on your endless to-do list).
+And you want some amazing pictures for your instagram feed.
+(And one day you WILL get to that Shutterfly album…)

 But oh, sweetheart.
 You.
 Are.
 Tired.